 I’ve been getting a lot of questions like this recently.
 And I don’t have an answer.

 In all my years of using the Instant Pot1, I can count on one hand the times I’ve used it as a slow cooker.
-And, well… I wasn’t really slow cooking.
-I was reheating chili I pressure cooked the night before.
-I need to heat it for my annual chili potluck at work.
-I know that low heat is not enough – I need high heat to be ready by lunchtime.
+And, well… those times weren’t really slow cooking.
+I was reheating chili I pressure cooked the night before, for my annual chili potluck at work.
+Low heat is not enough – I need high heat to be ready by lunchtime.
 I start at “Slow Cook – High” for an hour or two, and then, once everything is bubbling, I turn the cooker down to “keep warm” until it is time to serve.

 For all the things my Instant Pot can do – “It’s a pressure cooker, slow cooker, yogurt maker, rice cooker…”2 I really only ask it to do two things.
 First and foremost, it is my pressure cooker.
 I use the “Manual” (now “Pressure Cook”) mode.
-I also use “Sauté” mode to brown meat before pressure cooking.
-(Or, occasionally, to simmer food after it is pressure cooked.)
-And…that’s it, I’m done.
-The Instant Pot is my favorite cooking tool because of how well it does on those two functions.
+I also use “Sauté” mode to saute onions and/or brown meat before turning on pressure cook mode.
+(And, occasionally, to simmer food after it is pressure cooked.)
+That’s it, I’m done.
+The Instant Pot is my favorite cooking tool because of how well it does those two functions.
 9 modes?
 11 modes?
 Doesn’t matter to me, all I want are those two.3

 One of the first comments on my Instant Pot FAQ asked about slow cooking mode.
-Like I said, I never use it, so I looked up the information.
-According to the Instant Pot manual, the Slow Cooker settings are: Normal mode: 9096°C/194205°F. More mode: 9399°C/199210°F. Less mode: 88–94°C/190201°F. That looks like “Low” mode lines up with a Slow Cooker set to low, and “High” mode with a slow cooker set to high.
-So, that’s what I put in the FAQ.
+(Like I said, I never use it, so I had to look it up in the manual.)
+According to the Instant Pot manual, the Slow Cooker settings are:

 Questions about Instant Pot Slow Cooking: